Learning to Poison Large Language Models for Downstream Manipulation: Method

-Since exhaustively evaluating all tokens is infeasible due to the large candidate vocabulary size, we instead leverage gradients with respect to the suffix indicators to find promising candidate triggers pool $K$.
-From $K$, we then randomly choose $b$ candidate triggers to form a new subset $B$.
-Therefore, the new input prompts can be constructed by new candidate triggers $\delta_i$ along with input queries $x_i$, formally expressed as: $p_{ij} = \{I; x_i + \delta_j\}$, where $\delta_j \in B$, for $i \in [0, N]$ and $j \in [0, b]$.
-Subsequently, we evaluate all of the candidate triggers in $B$ with explicit forward passes to find the one that decreases the loss the most.
+Our GBTL algorithm (Algorithm~\ref{alg}) builds on greedy coordinate descent and leverages gradient information to efficiently navigate the discrete token space.
+Specifically, at each iteration, we compute the gradient of the loss $\mathcal{L}\big(\mathcal{M}(p_i), y_T\big)$ with respect to the token embeddings corresponding to the current trigger $\delta$.
+This gradient is evaluated over the entire vocabulary $V$, which serves as the universal set of candidate substitutions.
+We then identify the top-k candidate tokens $K$—those with the largest negative gradient values, indicating the greatest potential loss reduction—using partial sorting over $V$, which reduces the computational cost from $\mathcal{O}(|V| \log |V|)$ for full sorting to $\mathcal{O}(|V| + k \log k)$.
+To avoid local minima, we randomly sample a subset $B \subseteq K$ by choosing b candidate triggers.
+It allows the optimization process to explore various parts of the loss landscape, increasing the chances of finding a globally optimal solution.
+Therefore, the new input prompts can be constructed by new candidate triggers $\delta_i$ along with input queries $x_i$, fromally expressed as $p_{ij} = \{I;x_i+\delta_j\}$, where $\delta_j \in B$ and $i \in [0, N]$.
+Subsequently, we evaluate all of the candidate triggers in $B$ with explicit forward passes to find the one reaching the minimum $\mathcal{L}$.
 This allows an efficient approximation of the true greedy selection.
-By iteratively updating the best tokens, we can learn the optimal backdoor triggers.
+Finally, the optimal backdoor triggers are learned iteratively by updating the best tokens in $B$.

 Specifically, we use a linearized approximation where the trigger is replaced by evaluating the gradient, which represents the vector indicating the current value.
 Given that LLMs usually create an embedding for each token, which can be expressed as functions of this value, we can directly calculate the gradient \cite{ebrahimi2017hotflip,shin2020autoprompt}.
 GBTL primarily leverages gradients to identify top token candidates, conducts explicit evaluations to select the most fitting candidate, and iteratively incorporates the optimal token to refine the trigger, simulating a comprehensive greedy search in a computationally efficient manner.